 In the EU, European Central Bank president Mario Draghi recently called Bitcoin and other digital currencies "very risky assets," stressed they were all unregulated, and offered that "their price is entirely speculative."

-Finally, the general manager of the Bank of International Settlements, Agustín Carstens, recently called Bitcoin "a combination of a bubble, a Ponzi scheme and an environmental disaster."
+The general manager of the Bank of International Settlements, Agustín Carstens, recently called Bitcoin "a combination of a bubble, a Ponzi scheme and an environmental disaster."
 He added: “If authorities do not act pre-emptively, cryptocurrencies could become more interconnected with the main financial system and become a threat to financial stability.”

 Panning for Bitcoin